istvanmarton/l2-norm/README.md

 ## Implementation

-The branch-and-bound solution of the problem is implemented in `L2.hs`.
+The essence of the branch-and-bound algorithm is implemented in `L2Slow.hs`.

-An optimized algorithm is implemented in `L2Opt.hs`.
+`L2.hs` is the optimized version of `L2Slow.hs`.

 ## Installation